-Several new trail segments will be constructed in 2017 as part of the Park Bond plans.
-The projects include:
+Several new trail segments are complete as part of the Park Bond plans.

-Egret Boulevard - between Coon Rapids Boulevard and 99th Avenue near the Coon Rapids Dam.
-The existing trail on the south side of Coon Rapids Boulevard between Hanson and Egret Boulevard will also be reconstructed.
-Work will start in the middle of June and be finished in early September.
+Egret Boulevard - between Coon Rapids Boulevard and 99th Avenue near the Coon Rapids Dam is substantially complete as of September.
+The existing trail on the south side of Coon Rapids Boulevard between Hanson and Egret Boulevard was also reconstructed.

-Coon Rapids Boulevard Extension from east of Coon Rapids Boulevard to west of Foley Boulvard.
-Work on this project will also start mid-June and be finished in early September.
+Coon Rapids Boulevard Extension trail construction, from east of Coon Rapids Boulevard to west of Foley Boulvard is substantially complete as of September.

-Several other trails will be improved in city parks that are unrelated to the Park Bond.
-Trail improvements will occur in Bison Creek Park, Epiphany Ponds Park, Marshland Park, Mercy Park, Wildwood Park, Wintercrest Park and Woodview Park.
-Pedestrian ramps will also be installed at some locations.
-The work will begin in late July and take about one month to complete.
+Several other trails have been improved in city parks that are unrelated to the Park Bond dollars.
+Trail improvements have taken place in Bison Creek Park, Epiphany Ponds Park, Marshland Park, Mercy Park, Wildwood Park, Wintercrest Park and Woodview Park.
+Pedestrian ramps were also installed in some locations.

 As of the fall of 2015, paving is complete on portions of the Coon Rapids Boulevard Trail, on the south side of the road from Eldorado Street to Hanson Boulevard.
 The new section of paved trail is 3 miles long.